hsaito/CrashpadKiller/README.md

 - Windows (official binaries)
 - Other platforms may be supported if you build from source and adapt as needed

+## Installation
+1. Download or build CrashpadKiller for .NET 9.
+2. Place `CrashpadKiller.exe`, `process.xml`, and `nlog.config` in the same directory.
+3. Ensure .NET 9 runtime is installed on your system.

 ## Usage

 ### 1. Configuration